tshepang/blog-movies/content/movies/Lord of War (2005).rst

-Scathing, well-made satire; excellent and exciting during its first half, and a slow-down in the second, with the usual consequences thing, not to mention an annoying Jared Leto: needless drama from the most beautiful man on the planet.
+Scathing, well-made satire; excellent and exciting during its first half, and a slow-down in the second, with the usual consequences thing, not to mention the annoying Jared Leto character.
 If only the movie kept the delicious pace, and if only it kept the length at 100 minutes or so...